 He wants sex all the time and she doesn’t.
 It’s such a typical scenario.
-That said, the opposite can be true in relationships too, where she wants sex all the time and he doesn’t.
+That said, the opposite can be true in relationships too, where she wants sex more often and he doesn’t.
 Sex in a serious relationship or a marriage is a complex issue with so many factors that come into play.
 And, the issue can get so contentious, it can lead to resentment, a breakdown of communication, cheating, and even divorce.

-Let me back up and explain why he wants sex all the time.
-I think that when a man sees a beautiful woman walking down the street, his mind automatically thinks about what it would be like to sleep with her.
+Let me back up and explain my opinion about why he wants sex all the time.
+I think that many men see a beautiful woman walking down the street, and automatically think about what it would be like to sleep with her.
 On the contrary, a woman sees that same beautiful woman, and she wonders what color her lipstick is and where she got her cute handbag.

 While not the case with all men and women, this example illustrates the male gender’s spontaneous desire for sex, and the frequency of his sexual thoughts, according to Suzy Olds.
 Olds is the founder of her relationship wellness company, After Nine Tonight, which offers tasteful, implied sexual content videos to help monogamous couples reignite the spark in their relationships.